chessgriffin/obsd-minecraft/README.md

 Step 3, then you probably don't need to edit the script at all but check it out just in case.

+UPDATE 2014-09-30: If you run OpenBSD -current and use qbit's new port or package for lwjgl, then you still might need this helper script to get Minecraft to run.
+Just follow the same directions here in this outline EXCEPT you will need to manually adjust the variable paths at the top of the script, since the provided script points to the lwjgl built in the user's $WORKDIR rather than the libraries built or installed via qbit's port/package.
+Basically, you will need to set WORKDIR to "/usr/local/share" and LWJGL_JLP_OVRD to "$WORKDIR/lwjgl" and LWJGL_OVRD to "$WORKDIR/lwjgl/lwjgl.jar" and LWJGL_UTIL_OVRD to "$WORKDIR/lwjgl/lwjgl_util.jar".

 Step 8.
 Launch the Minecraft.jar

 ```